Pressio/pressio4py/docs/pages/main.md

 @m_class{m-note m-info}

 @parblock
-If you get an import error, make sure the version of `pytest` you are using is compatible with the `pip` command you used to install.
+To avoid potential issues with mixed versions, make sure the version of `pytest` you use is compatible with the `pip` command you use to install.
-For compatibility, the Python commands must be from the **same** distribution.
+The Python commands must be from the **same** distribution.
 @endparblock

 <!-- ## Explore the tutorials and demos -->